Home > Pies, Tarts, and Crisps > Gluten Free Mini Apple Pie

 • Cinnamon, Allspice, and Cardamom – Cinnamon may be a must, but you can certainly add any spice you like!

-Mix all the ingredients together and let the apples sit for at least 20 minutes.
-This gives them time so soak up all the yummy flavors!
+Mix all the ingredients and let the apples sit for at least 20 minutes.
+This gives them time to soak up all the yummy flavors!

 • Almond Flour – Almond flour provides structure, moisture, and flavor.

-• Oat Flour – I think of oat flour as the main structure to the dough and has a great flavor.
+• Oat Flour – I think of oat flour as the main structure of the dough and has a great flavor.

 • Sweet Rice Flour – And not regular rice flour!
 Sweet rice flour mimics gluten, provides elasticity, and yields a soft dough.